raghubetina/syllabus-chapters/README.md

  - You can make your questions visible to everyone, or just to instructors.
  - You can be anonymous to everyone, or anonymous to classmates only.
  - If you have a question about something, it’s almost guaranteed that someone else has the same question.
 You'd be doing everyone a favor by being the first one to ask it — don't be afraid of looking silly!
-(You can ask anonymously if you really want to.)
  - That said, please do everyone a favor and:
    - Make your question visible to everyone rather than to instructors only (be anonymous if you want to).
    - Browse the list of older questions and see whether your question has already been asked and answered.